dok/awesome-webdev-career/README.md

     - Have a project with an index.html
     - Must have some CSS
 4. Write a little chat application with a server
   - Why do you need to learn about the backend?
-You can have users/computers communicate with each other through the central location (the server).
+So that you can have users/computers communicate with each other through the central location (the server).
   - You can use any technology you want.
 Node.js, python, php.
 I would start with Node because you already know Javascript.
   - **Requirements**
     1. When you go to a url, the website should return the string 'hello world'.